 |Orbital speed of Earth around the Sun

 Calculating Instantaneous Velocity

-When calculating instantaneous velocity, we need to specify the explicit form of the position function x(t).
-For the moment, let’s use polynomials , because they are easily differentiated using the power rule of calculus:
+When calculating instantaneous velocity, we need to specify the explicit form of the position function .
+If each term in the equation has the form of where is a constant and is an integer, this can be differentiated using the power rule to be:

 - Using Equation 3.4 and Equation 3.7, find the instantaneous velocity at s.